 As a freshman, the Minnesota native started in just two of the team’s 16 games.
 She averaged 8.7 points per game on 36% shooting during a first-year campaign tarnished by the COVID-19 pandemic.
-The start of the season was delayed more than two months, and fans were not allowed to attend
+The start of the season was delayed more than two months, and fans were not allowed to attend.

 “I’d start to get into a flow with the team and then, boom: two weeks of quarantine,” Kramer said.

-“You start to ask yourself, ‘Is it really worth it — not being with your family during Christmas and all?’”
+“You start to ask yourself, ‘Is it really worth it, not being with your family during Christmas and all?’”
 Kramer said.
 “When we won the championship, and I saw the joy on Coach (Sue) Troyan’s face as she cut down the net, it became clear that it was.”

-The following season, with the schedule back to normal and fans in the seats, Kramer added more than seven points her to per-game scoring average, leading the Mountain Hawks with 15.9 — the third-highest total in the Patriot League.
+The following season, with the schedule back to normal and fans in the seats, Kramer added more than seven points to her per-game scoring average, leading the Mountain Hawks with 15.9 — the third-highest total in the Patriot League.

 “She wasn’t happy with her role as a freshman, and she put the time in to fix it,” Troyan said.

-Kramer holds Lehigh’s single-season record in 3-pointers made with 95, and she knocked down five or more 3s on six different occasions.
+Kramer holds Lehigh’s single-season record for 3-pointers made with 95, and she knocked down five or more 3s on six different occasions.
 She finished the 2021-22 season ranked sixth in the nation with 3.2 made 3-pointers per game.
 Kramer was later named to the All-Patriot League Second Team.